RayMairlot/Animated-Render-Border-Issue-Tracker/README.md

 Advantages
 ------------------------
-•Blank space will not be rendered.
+• Blank space will not be rendered.

-•Preview or final quality renders can be focused to specific objects/groups.
+• Preview or final quality renders can be focused to specific objects/groups.

 Limitations
 ------------------------
-•Currently only mesh objects can be tracked.
+• Currently only mesh objects can be tracked.
 This will hopefully improved in future.
 The current workaround would be to animate a plane which covers the object when viewed from the camera and track that.

-•To adjust the border render per frame seems to require a custom render function.
+• To adjust the border render per frame seems to require a custom render function.
 This, unfotunately, means the render cannot be cancelled once started without closing blender.